Google Tag Manager

 • Go to tagmanager.google.com

-• Select your website's container (or create one if you don't have one)
+• Select your website's container (or create one if you don't have one yet)

-• Click "Add a new tag" or the "New" button
+• Click "Add a new tag" — or the "New" button in the Tags section

 3

-• Click "Tag Configuration" and select "Custom HTML"
+• Click "Tag Configuration" and choose "Custom HTML"

-• Copy the code below and paste it into the HTML field
+• Copy the snippet below and paste it into the HTML field

-• Name your tag something like "IssueCapture Widget"
+• Name the tag something like "IssueCapture Widget"

 <script type="module">